reversinglabs/reversinglabs-sdk-py3/README.md

   - Accepts a single hash string and report format parameters that should correspond to the parameters used in the request with create_dynamic_analysis_report method
 - `set_classification`
-  - Accepts a single hash string, allows the user to set the classification of a sample, either in TitaniumCloud or locally on the A1000.
+  - Accepts a single hash string, allows the user to set the classification of a sample, either in Spectra Intelligence or locally on the Spectra Analyze.
 Returns a response containing a new classification
 - `delete_classification`
-  - Accepts a single hash string, allows the user to delete the classification of a sample, either in TitaniumCloud or locally on the A1000
+  - Accepts a single hash string, allows the user to delete the classification of a sample, either in Spectra Intelligence or locally on the Spectra Analyze
 - `get_user_tags`
   - Accepts a single hash string and returns lists of existing user tags for the requested sample
 - `post_user_tags`